app-generator/django-dashboard-light-blue/README.md

 ### [Light Blue Dashboard](https://github.com/flatlogic/light-blue-dashboard?ref=appseed)

-Using this template you will be able to leverage lots of built-in components and thus focus on building features that set you apart from competitors rather than bulding everything from scratch. - provided by **FlatLogic**.
+Using this template you will be able to leverage lots of built-in components and thus focus on building features that set you apart from competitors rather than building everything from scratch. - provided by **FlatLogic**.

 <br />